haasalex16/bark_coding_challange/README.md

 - [x] Allow editing only by owner

-  - A.Haas notes: I would think you should also not be able to delete the dog so alos limited this if you are not the owner
+  - A.Haas notes: I would think you should also not be able to delete the dog so also limited this if you are not the owner

 - [x]] Allow users to like other dogs (not their own)

-- [ ] Allow sorting the index page by number of likes in the last hour
+- [x] Allow sorting the index page by number of likes in the last hour

 - [x] Display the ad.jpg image (saved at app/assets/images/ad.jpg) after every 2 dogs in the index page, to simulate advertisements in a feed.

+  - A.Haas notes: I would think you should also not be able to delete the dog so also limited this if you are not the owner